NikoboiNFTB/Bulk-Update-Repositories/README.md

 You should have a basic understanding of **SSH**, **Git**, and simple Linux commands, like `wget`, `chmod`, `./` etc.

-Run scripts with `./script` or double clicking them.
+Run scripts with `./script`, `bash script` or double clicking them.
 If it fails, make sure it's executable by using `chmod +x script` or Properties in your favorite file manager.

 ### Disclaimer